 Mooring rings are installed at this site but mooring pins or piling hooks may be required dependent on the spacing of rings and boat length.

-There is a shop within 10 minutes' walk of the site.
-Penkridge village, offering a good selection of shops, fast food, pubs and a post office, is less than 3 miles away, heading north along the A449.
+There is a shop within a 10-minute walk from the site.
+Penkridge village, offering a good selection of shops, fast food, pubs, and a post office, is less than 3 miles away, heading north along the A449.

 Towpath Mooring with open public access